jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## The Inbox is Only the Beginning

-With a focus on scalable resources, there is no limit to the type of things you can build for your customers.
-They will thank you (with their money) for considering their time and helping them achieve their goals.
+With a focus on scalable resources, there is no limit to the type of things you can build to help your customers be more awesome.
+You can also focus on hiring amazing people who will push your customer experience even further.

+Customers, in turn, will thank you (with their money) for considering their time and helping them achieve their goals.

 ## Takeaway 4